-- 1. A filter in menu 3.1 (LAN) or in menu 11.5 (WAN) is applied to block a Telnet, FTP or Web service - 2.
+- 1. A filter in menu 3.1 (LAN) or in menu 11.5 (WAN) is applied to block a Telnet, FTP or Web service. - 2.
 You have disabled that service in menu 24.11. - 3.
-The IP address in the Secured Client IP field (menu 24.11) does not match the client IP address.
+The IP address in the Secure Client IP field (menu 24.11) does not match the client IP address.
 If it does not match, the ZyWALL will disconnect the session immediately. - 4.
-There is an SMT console session running. - There is already another remote management session of the same type (web, FTP or Telnet) running.
-You may only have one remote management session of the same type running at one time. - 6.
-There is a web remote management session running with a Telnet session.
-A Telnet session will be disconnected if you begin a web session; it will not begin if there already is a web session.
+There is already another remote management session with an equal or higher priority running.
+You may only have one remote management session running at one time. - 5.
+There is a firewall rule that blocks it.